Pinggy-io/pinggy_website/content/blog/how_to_easily_share_comfyui_online.md

 ---
 {{< image "how_to_easily_share_comfy_ui_online/thumbnail.webp" "How to Easily Share ComfyUI Online" >}}

-ComfyUI is a portable, locally run interface commonly used for AI-simulated art generation with models like Stable Diffusion.
+{{< link href="https://github.com/comfyanonymous/ComfyUI" >}}ComfyUI{{< /link >}} is a portable, locally run interface commonly used for AI-simulated art generation with models like Stable Diffusion.
 When collaborating with remote clients or teammates, you might want to make this locally hosted UI accessible via the internet.
 This is where Pinggy, a fast and effective tunneling service, helps by allowing you to share your local setup using a public link.

 {{% tldr %}}